Part 7 - Administrative and Interpretive Regulations

 that is fully dimensioned, accurately figured, explicit and complete to the satisfaction of the Development Planner.

 2.1.
-For the purposes of Section 7.100 of this Bylaw:
+For the purposes of Section 7.100:

 2.1.1. an application for a Development Permit is considered to be received when the applicant: